wpacyniak/booktrack_thesis/README.md

-# booktrack_thesis

-to activate venv

- venv\Scripts\activate

- pip install virtualenv (if you don't already have virtualenv installed) virtualenv venv to create your new environment (called 'venv' here) source venv/bin/activate to enter the virtual environment pip install -r requirements.txt to install the requirements in the current environment
+<h1>Booktrack Backend</h1>

+## Installation

+Make sure you are located in the root directory of the project and run command `pip install virtualenv` to install library providing virtual environment.
+Then create this vritual environment by running command `virtualenv venv`.
+Finally to activate the virtual enivronment run command `venv\Scripts\activate`.
+To install all the requirements in the current environment run commmand  `pip install -r requirements.txt`.

+---

+## Start

+To run application run command `python app.py`